amir-hadzic/amir-hadzic.github.com/_posts/2013-02-10-Git-essentials.markdown

 Your commit message should look like this:

-    Show daily expenses on the dashboard.
+    Show daily expenses on the dashboard

     - Daily expenses are now grouped by category and shown on the dashboard
     - Added test that checks if the daily expenses are properly displayed

-Some folks say that you shouldn't use the period in the header line so you might want to take that advice.
-I personally use a period to close the header line but I don't think that it makes a lot of difference if you use it or not.
-The point is that the header line should summarize your changes and you should use the description area to add more specific details about your changes.
+The header line should summarize your changes and you should use the description area to add more specific details about your changes.
 Note that the header line is in imperative voice.
 Think of it as ordering your source code to change instead of admitting that you changed it (eg.  "Show daily expenses on the dashboard" instead of "Added a list of daily expenses on the dashboard").

 I've used the description field to add usage instructions when building command line tools too since that increases the chances that a coworker will spot that